 In 1831 The Village purchased a fire engine and constructed two public wells for use of same.

-Fire Chiefs - Dave Elmore served 30 odd years, followed by Lester Ferguson, George Bellamy, 60 odd years in various capacities, Chick Bowen, Bob Mullen, Gary LaRock, David Jacobowitz and Brian McQueen, our present Chief.
+Fire Chiefs - Dave Elmore served 30 odd years, followed by Lester Ferguson, George Bellamy, 60 odd years in various capacities, Chick Bowen, Bob Mullen, Gary LaRock, David Jacobowitz, Brian McQueen and Peter Sobel, our present Chief.

-In 1969 the new Fire House on Oriskany Boulevard was built, and can be seen at the anual open house in July.
+In 1969 the new Fire House on Oriskany Boulevard was built.

 HUGH WHITE - FOUNDER: When Hugh White settled at White's Town in the county of Montgomery, his settlement marked the commencement of an epoch in our state history as distinct in it's relation to the past New England influence and Dutch settlement impressed upon us from the Hudson Valley.
 His settlement marked the beginning of a migration and memories of days of pioneering in New York State.
 The town was named after Hugh White of Middleton, Connecticut, who, with his five sons, on June 5, 1784 had taken possession of his interest in a patent, which he and others had purchased at public sale in the attainder for treason of Hugh Wallace.
 Less than two hundred white inhabitants were to be found in White's Town when it was established in 1788, and this count included traders and prospectors.
 In the common language of those in New England, who had children or friends who went to settle there, they had gone way up among the Indians in the White's Town country.